speakeasy-api/docs-md/packages/shared/README.md

-# Docs MD React Components
+# Docs MD Shared Components

 See Speakeasy documentation for details.